rragesh/ctcv_gazebo/README.md

 ----
 ## General Info

+Developer: Ragesh Ramachandran
-Author: David Portugal, Ingeniarius Ltd.
+Mentor: David Portugal, Ingeniarius Ltd.

 This package contains the basic framework to run a robot in the Gazebo Simulator with ROS.